-I recently acquired a big catalog of Moe Lighting from 1969, and I am going to be showcasing the different collections.
+I recently acquired a big catalog of Moe Lighting from 1969.
 I find many of them “amusing” and at first glance, “tacky.”
 But you know me — give me enough time to absorb the aesthetic and soon enough, I’m in luv.
 Take the chandelier above.
 It was only a few weeks ago that I learned about brutalist style.
 So now I can slot this lighting design right into that movement… kinda combined with Mediterranean, I’d say — and appreciate the combo totally.
 Hey, I’d put it in my house!
-Click on through for the entire section of “Contemporary Lighting” from the 1969 Moe Catalog — including some super favorites: Honeycomb and Mosaic.

 We first saw the Moe Honeycomb lighting, above, in Granada Hill Greg’s house — be sure to see that story, it goes all the way back to the early days of the blog, June 2008.
 Granada Hills Greg is a neighbor of LA Leslie.
 Remember how we helped her and husband Aaron win the contest that got their “Kramer House” named the “favorite residence in LA?”
 This lighting sure is gorgeous — the colors are called Tangerine-Gold and Emerald-blue.